-Curtly Critchlow came to data science for a reason: he was struggling with a data nightmare.
+Curtly Critchlow came to Dataquest for a reason: he was struggling with a data nightmare.
 Lagging, crashing, “Not enough memory” — Excel just wasn’t up to the task.

 “It took up an entire week every month trying to combine and clean the data,” Curtly said.
 And because of the large volume of data, doing any kind of operation in those Excel sheets took forever.
 Even a simple copy-paste command might take five minutes to execute because Excel was so bogged down.